dowlinglab/ap-fffit/README.rst

-**ap-fffit** is a repository used for a case study of our machine learning directed force field optimization workflow outlined in (this preprint).
+**ap-fffit** is a repository used for a case study of our machine learning directed force field optimization workflow outlined in `this preprint <https://arxiv.org/abs/2103.03208>`_.
 Here we use the procedure to generate force fields for Ammonium Perchlorate (AP).

 Citation
 ~~~~~~~~